Predicting Job-Hopping Motive of Candidates Using Answers to Open-ended Interview Questions: Introduction

-Given the demonstrated link between one's personality and voluntary turnover, in this study, we evaluate whether the answers given by candidates to interview questions related to past behaviour and situational judgement can be used to infer their job-hopping likelihood.
+In this study, we examine whether answers given by candidates to interview questions related to past behaviour and situational judgement demostrate a correlation to their job-hopping motives as measured by the Job-Hopping Motives (JHM) Scale \cite{lake_validation_2018}, a validated self-report measure of job-hopping motives.
 The basis for selecting interview answers as a possible predictor is two-fold.
 Firstly, one's language use has been shown to be highly predictive of their personality.
 Personality traits have been successfully derived from informal (microblogs \cite{golbeck_predicting_2011, sumner_predicting_2012, xue_personality_2017}, social media posts \cite{tadesse_personality_2018, wang_smotetomek-based_2019}), semiformal (blogs \cite{iacobelli_large_2011}, interview questions \cite{Madhura_2020}) and formal (essays \cite{neuman_vectorial_2014}) contexts.
 Authors own prior work has shown that interview answers are a strong predictor of personality traits \cite{Madhura_2020}.
 Secondly, structured interviews where the same questions are asked from every candidate in a controlled conversation flow and evaluated using a well-defined rubric have shown to reduce bias \cite{levashina_2014} and also increase the ability to predict future job performance \cite{mcdaniel_whtzel_schmidt_1994}.
-Computational inference of job-hopping likelihood from interview responses (Figure \ref{fig:ga}) further increases the utility of the structured interview and its applicability in high volume recruitment.
+Computational inference of job-hopping motive from interview responses further increases the utility of the structured interview and its applicability in high volume recruitment.